-It was the industrial revolution, with an expanding middle class, that meant it was necessary to build more of these homes – which is why we now see rows and rows of thin, Victorian terraced housing on narrow streets.
+It was the industrial revolution, with an expanding middle class, and that meant the Victorians had to build more of these homes.
+This is why we now see rows and rows of thin, Victorian terraced housing on narrow streets.

-Ok now we’re all clued up on the history of Victorian terraced houses, what types of renovations will add both space and light to this type of house?
+OK, now we’re all clued up on the history of Victorian terraced houses.
+So what types of renovation will add both space and light to this type of house?

 The most common extensions you’ll see with a Victorian terrace are side-return infill extensions or rear extensions – due to the nature of their structure.

-I’ve put together a collection of simply stunning Victorian terrace kitchen extension projects to show you just what’s possible with this type of property.
+I’ve put together a collection of simply stunning Victorian terrace kitchen extension projects.
+They’ll show you just what’s possible with this type of property.
 Scroll down to have a snoop…

-The extensions are deliberately contemporary in style, as a counterpoint to the original house, where period features were maintained.
+The extensions are deliberately contemporary in style, as a counterpoint to the original house, and maintained its period features.

-Careful attention was given to the selection of materials, and to maximising areas of new glazing, resulting in a stylish, comfortable and light-filled family home.
+They gave careful attention to the materials they selected, and to maximising areas of new glazing.
+The project is now a stylish, comfortable and light-filled family home as a result.